ningrao/notes/web.md

   + `::shadow p` control from outside
     - `body /deep/ p` any root
   + `::host` control container from inside
-  + event retargeted to host
+  + event target is hoisted to its host

- - html import (obsolete, superceded by html module)
+ - html import
+  obsolete, superceded by html module <https://github.com/WICG/webcomponents/blob/gh-pages/proposals/html-modules-proposal.md>
   + css is **not** applied
   + js is executed and encapsulated
  - template & slot